 There’s a little something for everyone: the foodies, the purists, the ones who prefer frozen yogurt, the ones who prefer a little alcohol, everyone.
 Tweny-five options to be exact.
 The post I did last summer on the cold guys was one of DC’s most viewed ever, so I thought you’d all be up for another round – was I right?
 Click on the photo to be taken to the recipe.
 All photos and recipes copyright of their respective source unless otherwise noted.
 155 Comments on “Popsicles!”

 Lightly butter and flour (or spray with a nonstick vegetable/flour spray), and line the bottoms of three - 8 x 2 inch deep (20 x 5 cm) round baking pans with parchment or wax paper.
 In a heatproof bowl, placed over a saucepan of simmering water, melt the chocolate.
 Remove from heat and let cool to room temperature.
 In a separate bowl, sift the flour, cocoa powder, baking powder, baking soda, and salt.
-In a small bowl, combine the coffee (or water) and buttermilk.
-In the bowl of your electric mixer, or with a hand mixer, beat the butter until smooth and creamy.
-Add the coffee/buttermilk mixture and flour mixtures in three additions, beginning and ending with the flour mixture.
+Mug Brownie.
+By now I'm sure everyone and their grandmother has seen the Dizzy Dee microwave chocolate cake in a mug.

 However, whenever I've made it, I've found it to be somewhat gelatinous and, quite frankly, not really chocolatey.
 In its stead, here's a brownie recipe that I've been using for a while and with which I've gotten MUCH better result.
 Note: This really is more for those of you who prefer "fudgey" brownies to "cakey" ones.
 Ingredients:4 Tablespoons Flour4 Tablespoons Sugar2 Tablespoons Cocoa powder (Note: don't use cocoa mix or quik, it shouldn't have any sugar)2 Tablepsoons Vegetable Oil (Don't use one with a strong flavor, eg olive, sesame, etc)2 Tablespoons WaterDash of saltMugMicrowave.
 The Family Kitchen.
 Chocolate Cupcakes with Flaming Strawberries.
 Recipe.
 Moist Lemon Poppy Seed Cake Recipe.
 Classic White Cake Recipe : Basic Marzipan Recipe - How to Make Homemade Marzipan.
 Preparation 1.

 Red Velvet Teacup Cakes Recipe - Eating The Screen.
 By Danielle Robbins This dish is inspired by the film Alice in Wonderland , directed by Tim Burton and starring Johnny Depp, Helena Bonham Carter, Anne Hathaway, and Mia Wasikowska.
 When thinking about the film Alice in Wonderland two things come to mind: Mad tea parties and the Queen of Hearts.
 This dish is a whimsical take on the classic red velvet cake.
 It is a delicious dessert baked right into a teacup ready to eat and perfect for any tea party.
 Served with your favorite tea these cakes will be sure to dazzle any guest.
 Tools: Oven Teacups* Electric Mixer Sifter Measuring Cups Medium Mixing Bowl 2 Small Mixing Bowls Large Mixing Bowl Flat Baking Sheet Large Mixing Spoon Piping Bag or Flat Frosting Knife (Depending on how you’d like to frost the cakes) *Make sure your teacups can be baked in the oven.

 For Frosting: 16 oz. cream cheese (2 packages) softened 1/2 cup unsalted butter softened 1 tsp vanilla extract 3 cups powdered sugar Pinch of salt Directions Preheat oven to 350°.
 Sunday Sweets: An Ostentation of Peacock.
+I recently stumbled across a gaggle of peacock cakes...
+Gaggle?
 Feed your eyes.
 Cake Balls.
 Classic Buttercream Frosting Recipe.
 When I used to bake and decorate wedding and birthday cakes, I would use different types of frosting depending on who was eating the cake.